yixiuGit/netbox_prototype/README.md

 ![User Interface](./documentation/netbox_demo.PNG)

 ### Be aware
-* This is for quick testing purpose, some security information is writenn in clear text,/ environment is on local pc, so it is not a concern at the moment.
+* This is for quick testing purpose, some security information is writenn in clear text,\
+  environment is on local pc, so it is not a concern at the moment.